 Amazingly, police sent a search team in who discovered two guns that had been dumped in this area and previously had been in Ralph’s house.
 Knowing that guns had been taken, Phil did not claim that any guns had been fired or used to kill Ralph, and Jordan was adamant that only blunt force trauma had been the cause of Mr McGrane’s death.

-Clever police work then led to them gaining information from Fred over 3 other perpetrators, after placing a wiretapped cellmate.
-3 of the 4 were made to plead guilty to the brutal crime.
+Clever police work then led to them gaining information from Fred about 3 other perpetrators, after they wiretapped a cellmate.
+3 of the 4 of them were then made to plead guilty to the brutal crime.

-According to newspaper reports, Ralph was hit in the face by Emma Oltz with a blackjack – a type of club blunt weapon, as Phil described.
-They had also taken $1,500 which was never recovered, again, as Phil had described in regards to his wad of money.
+According to newspaper reports Ralph was hit in the face by Emma Oltz with a blackjack – a type of club blunt weapon, as Phil described.
+They had also taken $1,500 which was never recovered; again, as Phil had described in regards to the victim’s wad of money.

-The use of psychometry and his ability to see the future show his ability to connect with energies past, present and future.
-This is often something which can be accessed in the world of dreams, but he makes use of this through impressions at crime scenes and using items belonging to the victim.
+The use of psychometry and his ability to see the future show how he can connect with energies past, present and future showing how time is inextricably intertwined.
+This is often something which can be accessed in the world of dreams, but he makes use of this through impressions at crime scenes and by using items belonging to the victims.
 This demonstrates a very fine line between the world of dreams and the waking world.
-It demonstrates that the past, present and future are inextricably intertwined.

-This case is most certainly one which demonstrates strong evidence of extra-sensory abilities.
+The case is most certainly one which demonstrates strong evidence of extra-sensory abilities.
 Perhaps an ability that we can all tap into in a variety of ways.
-It could even show that spirits or others may send us information, however this is not something that Phil Jordan appears to support.
+It could even show that spirits or others may send us information; however, this is not something that Phil Jordan appears to support.

 Thanks for reading dreamers!